Charles Gordon-Lennox, 7th Duke of Richmond: Early life

-Styled Lord Settrington from birth, he was born at Portland Place, London on 27 December 1845.
+Styled Lord Settrington from birth, he was born at Portland Place, London, on 27 December 1845.
 He was the eldest son of Charles Henry Gordon-Lennox, 6th Duke of Richmond and Frances Harriett Greville (1824–1887).
 His elder sister, Lady Caroline Gordon-Lennox, who never married, acted as chatelaine of Goodwood after their mother's death in 1887.
 His younger siblings were Lord Algernon Gordon-Lennox (who married Blanche Maynard and was the father of Ivy Cavendish-Bentinck, Duchess of Portland), Capt.
 Lord Francis Gordon-Lennox (who died unmarried), Lady Florence Gordon-Lennox (who died unmarried), and Lord Walter Gordon-Lennox (who married Alice Ogilvie-Grant).

-His paternal grandparents were Charles Gordon-Lennox, 5th Duke of Richmond and Lady Caroline Paget (eldest daughter of Henry Paget, 1st Marquess of Anglesey and Lady Caroline Elizabeth Villiers, a daughter of George Villiers, 4th Earl of Jersey).
-His maternal grandparents were Algernon Greville (second son of Capt.
-Charles Greville and Lady Charlotte Cavendish-Bentinck, eldest daughter of William Cavendish-Bentinck, 3rd Duke of Portland) and the former Charlotte Cox (a daughter of Richard Henry Cox, of Hillingdon).
+His paternal grandparents were Charles Gordon-Lennox, 5th Duke of Richmond, and Lady Caroline Paget (eldest daughter of Henry Paget, 1st Marquess of Anglesey, and Lady Caroline Elizabeth Villiers, a daughter of George Villiers, 4th Earl of Jersey).
+His maternal grandparents were Algernon Greville (second son of Captain Charles Greville and Lady Charlotte Cavendish-Bentinck, eldest daughter of William Cavendish-Bentinck, 3rd Duke of Portland) and the former Charlotte Cox (a daughter of Richard Henry Cox, of Hillingdon).

-In his youth, he visited America on a hunting trip to the Rocky Mountains, spending the winter in a log hut.
+In his youth, he visited America on a hunting trip to the Rocky Mountains, spending the winter in a log cabin.
 He was educated at Eton between 1859 and 1863.
 In 1860 he became known as the Earl of March after his father succeeded to the dukedom.